 All meals, other than specified dinners, are at the participant’s own expense.
 Participants should budget additional funds for supplies or personal expenses such as souvenirs or independent travel based upon individual spending habits.
 Program items may be changed in lieu of a price increase.

 See Summarized Cost and Payment Information: History and Culture in Japanx.pdf

 Payment Schedule and Deadlines:

 Space is limited.
-Program deposit of $350.00 is due at the time of application and no later than February 28, 2018.
-In order to qualify for a USA Study Abroad Scholarship, applications and deposits must be made no later than the priority deadline of February 16, 2018.
-Final payment deadline is April 9, 2018.
+Program deposit of $350.00 is due at the time of application and no later than February 10, 2020.
+Final payment deadline is April 17, 2020.
 Applicants can reserve a spot in the program by hitting the "Apply Now" button and completing the on-line program application.
 Once accepted, applicants can confirm their place in the program by paying the program deposit of $350.
-The deposit is applied toward the cost of the program, $300 of which fully refundable if the participant withdraws before the priority application deadline of February 16, 2018.
+The deposit is applied toward the cost of the program, $300 of which fully refundable if the participant withdraws before the priority application deadline of February 10, 2020.